Customer Data

 After so many years, you might think that document management would be further along.
 Frankly, other vendors offer many of the same functions as Nitro but typically at higher prices, which has the perverse impact of limiting the use of good technologies.

 Like other document management vendors, Nitro has a suite of document manipulation tools to support basic processes.
-Also, in this AI age, when it’s so important to dig into use data, Nitro applies analytics to identify areas where more finely tuned implementation can eliminate paper use.
+Also, in this AI age, when it’s so important to dig into use data, Nitro applies analytics to identify areas where a more finely tuned implementation can eliminate paper use.
 That’s why paper is such an important surrogate, and why tracking how it is used can shed light on processes that can seem rather murky.

 As a challenger in the document management market, Nitro has understood the importance of services and change management.
 After decades, the document management market is well covered, and it’s impossible to expect to succeed at carving out a niche if it means ripping and replacing what’s already there.